adityathebe/adityathebe.com/content/Posts/journal-2021-04-03/index.md

 slug: /journal/3
 description: My website apparently has fewer lines of code than I expected
 contentType: journal
-keywords:
-  - swapfiles on linux
-  - lines of code in a project
-  - X clipboard
 categories:
   - linux
   - swap-files